dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Notes_Groups.md

 Going from elementary divisors to invariant factors:

-- Bin up by primes ocurring
+- Bin up by primes occurring (keeping exponents)
 - Take highest power from each prime as *last* invariant factor
 - Take highest power from all remaining primes as next, etc